Steam Powered Giraffe: 2013-2016: MK III, The Vice Quadrant, and Quintessential

 On March 18, 2014, it was announced that backing musicians Michael Reed and Matt Smith would no longer be performing members of Steam Powered Giraffe.
 The Bennett twins stated on their podcast The Bennettarium that this was to focus more on the theatrical elements of the act and to reduce the cost and logistics of touring.

 In September 2014, Steam Powered Giraffe gave their first international performance, playing at the Grand Canadian Steampunk Exposition in Niagara-on-the-Lake, Ontario.
-They returned for the 2015 Exposition to do a collaboration show with Professor Elemental.
+They returned again for the event in 2015.

 On September 1, 2015, Steam Powered Giraffe released The Vice Quadrant: A Space Opera, a two-disc space opera concept album containing 28 tracks across two discs (with the iTunes release being two separate albums).
 The album featured the band's first collaboration in a studio album, with vocals provided by Professor Elemental on the song "Sky Sharks".

 In December 2015, the video game SteamWorld Heist was released for the Nintendo 3DS.
 The game's soundtrack was composed and recorded by Steam Powered Giraffe, whose robot characters appeared in-game as non-player characters.
-The band also released an album entitled Music from Steamworld Heist, which included six original songs and six re-recordings of existing Steam Powered Giraffe songs, as well as the game's instrumental main theme.
+The band also released an album entitled Music from SteamWorld Heist, which included six original songs and six re-recordings of existing Steam Powered Giraffe songs, as well as the game's instrumental main theme.

 The video game Battleborn by Gearbox Software released on May 3, 2016, and included an unlockable theme song created by Steam Powered Giraffe for the character of Montana; the same day, the band released the song on digital platforms as a single.

 In August 2016, the band performed for the first time outside North America, at Weekend at the Asylum, a steampunk festival in Lincoln, UK.

 On August 31, 2016, Steam Powered Giraffe released their fifth studio album, Quintessential.
-It has been described as "the end of an era", with songs which had been put on hold while working on other projects, and were put on the album because otherwise the band "[would have been] done with them".